BG3: The BEST Multiclass Combinations [Top 15]

 The Rogue and Ranger Multiclass [Image Captured by us]

-If your goal is to swiftly conclude battles, you can achieve it by strategically managing your actions.
-With the Rogue and Ranger multiclass, you can eliminate a significant portion of opponents before they even have a chance to act, potentially taking out half of them before their turn arrives.
+If your goal is to conclude battles swiftly, you can achieve it by strategically managing your actions.
+With the Rogue and Ranger multiclass, you can eliminate many opponents before they even can act, potentially taking out half of them before their turn arrives.
+The ideal level choices are to keep the Rogue at level 4 and the Ranger at level 8.

 10. Rogue & Bard